GrinonBarrett/Taksidos/Core Rules/3=Equipment/3=Shields.md

 ### SHIELDS
 Shields provide some passive benefit.
 They can also grant a bonus to defense when used to block.
+If a creature has multiple shields and use the Block reaction, they may block with multiple shields, but each shield must block a different attack.

 ##### Shield Classification
 Name, Cost, Weight